jfcloutier/karma_world/README.md

-# karma_world
+# Karma World

-A simulated environment for karma agents
+A simulated environment for karma agents.

+Karma World

+* exposes a JSON API to server requests from `karma_body` to sense and actuate
+* implemenets a LiveView app to monitor agents navigating the virtual environment it defines